BasketBall27/triops/README.md

 ---

 **What is Triops?**
-Triops is an SA:MP-specific toolchain designed for debugging and compiling.
+Triops is an SA:MP-specific toolchain designed for debugging, compiling and packet manager.
 It is primarily built using Bash (90%) with some Python3 usage.

 ---